-This form should be completed either for a single programme or for a cognate group of programmes that share several courses.
-To be completed by the programme director/leader and subsequently considered by the primary School Teaching and Learning forum.

-- Part A should provide a review of the courses that make up the programme/group of programmes covered by this APR - Part B should focus on the programme (or cognate group of programmes if appropriate) - Part C should be completed if the programme is part of any Collaborative Provision with other Institutions/organisations where students are involved.
+- This form should be completed either for a single programme or for a cognate group of programmes that share several courses.
+To be completed by the programme director/leader and subsequently considered by the primary School Teaching and Learning forum. - Part A should provide a review of the courses that make up the programme/group of programmes covered by this APR - Part B should focus on the programme (or cognate group of programmes if appropriate) - Part C should be completed if the programme is part of any Collaborative Provision with other Institutions/organisations where students are involved.
 If Schools wish, they can complete a separate APR for collaborative provision.

-SCHOOL INFORMATION: Schoo l: Programme/cognate group of programmes: Academic year: A. ANALYSIS OF THE P ROGRAMME'S CONSTITUENT COURSES 1.
-2. s that are causing concern.
-Please include co В. 1. statements?
-How well programmes.
-For instance: Do they continue to I do all constituent courses work together to prov ttract and retain students?
+SCHOOL INFORMATION: School: Programme/cognate group of programmes:Academic year: Α. ANALYSIS OF THE P ROGRAMME'S CONSTITUENT COURSES Comment on the pas courses, i.e. those pe courses within the pro are planned to address ss rates and grade profiles for courses within forming better or worse than others.
+What can ogramme?
+Comment on courses with less than so the low pass rates?
+Actions could include, for er prepare the students or inclusion of more form be learned from these to help other average pass rates.
+What actions r example, changes to previous 2.
+Comment on course s that are causing concern.
+Please include c ourses where concerns have been ents at SSLC meetings or by external examiner В. REVIEW OF THE PR OGRAMME(s) 1. statements?
+How wel programmes.
+For instance: Do they continue to I do all constituent courses work together to pro ttract and retain students?

-2. What actions have been taken forward this year considering the previous year's feedback from

-the Course and Programme Review process, External Examiners, Programme Advisory Boards Professional Statutory Body or ITR recommendations (if reviewed within the past 12 months)?
+2. What actions have been taken forward this year considering the previous year's feedback from the Course and Programme Review process, External Examiners, Programme Advisory Boards Professional Statutory Body or ITR recommendations (if reviewed within the past 12 months)?

-What's and in a self-self-self-self-self-self-self-self-
+3.

-3. What is working well within the programme(s)?
+э.
+What is working well within the programme(s)?
 What is new/innovative?

-What is working well within the programme(s)?
-What is new/innovative? at Course level

 a) at Course level

 a)

 a) at Course level

-a) at Course level

-a) at Course level

-a) b) at Course level

 a) b) at Course level